bentoml/BentoML/README.md

 @env(requirement_txt='../myproject/requirement.txt')
 ```

-* Or if you are running this code within a Conda environment that matches the
+* Or if you are running this code in a Conda environment that matches the
 desired production environment:
 ```python
 @env(with_current_conda_env=True)